Help Your Child Advance their Language Skills through Play!

 Your child's language and play development happens in specific, sequential stages and there are things that YOU can do in each stage to help them develop more advanced skills.

-Keep in mind that there's more to play than JUST PLAY, your child is also developing language and social-emotional skills (like the Theory of Mind) which are critical components of development.
+Keep in mind that there's more to play than JUST PLAY, your child is also developing language and social-emotional skills which are critical components of development.
+Learn how to help your child with their language in these following posts:

 Are you a Preschool or Daycare Teacher?
 This series will discuss tips and strategies on how to support social development between young children.